Alok-0001/ai-movie-recommendation-system/README.md

 Ratings-based filtering for high-quality suggestion Data visualizations using Matplotlib and Seaborn

-Clean, modular notebook structure with reusable code
+Clean, modular notebook structure with reusable code which is done with the help of ai to show that the work which could be done in a weeks time now has been done in 4-5 hrs

 Tech Stack: Python · Pandas · NumPy · Scikit-learn · Matplotlib · Seaborn · Jupyter Notebook